piranha/solovyov.net/src/en/2013/goreplace.md

     # and replacing
     $ gr what-is-it -r here-you-go

-Press key `up` and add replacement line and here you indeed go.
+Press key `up` and add replacement line and here you go indeed!

 Long story short: it's easy to write in Go, applications are fast and beautiful. :) Other things being equal it's usually around 1.5x-2x of speed of